stefaan-coussement/Tab/doc/topics.md

 [topics]:    #topics                     "back to the 'Topics' section"
 [reference]: /doc/reference.md#reference "back to the 'Reference' section"

 [topic-the-basics]:                              #the-basics                                                "more topics under 'The Basics'"
 [topic-where-are-tabs-helping]:                  #where-are-tabs-helping                                    "more topics under 'Where Are Tabs Helping'"
 [topic-where-are-tabs-lacking]:                  #where-are-tabs-lacking                                    "more topics under 'Where Are Tabs Lacking'"

-[topic-a-basic-tab]:                             /doc/topics/a-basic-tab.md#top                             "A Basic Tab - creating and using a basic Tab object."
+[topic-a-basic-tab]:                             /doc/topics/a-basic-tab.md#top                             "A Basic Tab: creating and using a basic Tab object."
-[topic-a-basic-callback]:                        /doc/topics/a-basic-callback.md#top                        "A Basic Callback - using a Tab object to handle callbacks."
+[topic-a-basic-callback]:                        /doc/topics/a-basic-callback.md#top                        "A Basic Callback: using a Tab object to handle callbacks."
-[topic-a-basic-promise]:                         /doc/topics/a-basic-promise.md#top                         "A Basic Promise - using a Tab object as a promise."
+[topic-a-basic-promise]:                         /doc/topics/a-basic-promise.md#top                         "A Basic Promise: using a Tab object as a promise."
-[topic-basic-lazy-evaluation]:                   /doc/topics/basic-lazy-evaluation.md#top                   "Basic Lazy Evaluation: !!! thinking hard !!!"
+[topic-basic-lazy-evaluation]:                   /doc/topics/basic-lazy-evaluation.md#top                   "Basic Lazy Evaluation: ..."
 [topic-basic-concurrent-computing]:              /doc/topics/basic-concurrent-computing.md#top              "Basic Concurrent Computing: ..."

 [topic-keeping-clean-callback-signatures]:       /doc/topics/keeping-clean-callback-signatures.md#top       "Keeping Clean Callback Signatures: ..."